 Savings Account Interest Calculation Video

 Watch full video above to understand how savings account interest can be calculated using excel calculator offline.

 Interest rate on Savings Account depends on the bank you have your Savings account in.
 Some banks provide specials interest rates if you maintain certain amount of balance in your savings account.

-Usually the current interest rate in Banks is 3% annually.
+Usually the interest rate in Banks is 3% annually.